JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 #### Default Roundings

-Also a _default_ +MonetaryRounding+ can be accessed, which basically falls back to the according _default_ rounding based on the current amount instance to be rounded:
+Also a _default_ `MonetaryRounding` can be accessed, which basically falls back to the according _default_ rounding based on the current amount instance to be rounded:

 _Access and apply default rounding._